Covid-19: How does it compare to the cold and flu?

 For the ageing population, the flu is a serious threat and can result in hospitalisation, particularly for those with underlying health conditions or weakened immune systems.

 If you have been offered a free flu jab, don't pass up the opportunity to protect yourself.
-Speak to your GP or you local pharmacy for more information on where to get your free flu jab this winter.
+Speak to your GP or your local pharmacy for more information on where to get your free flu jab this winter.

 How Can You Prevent Getting Poorly This Winter?